Skip to content

 BuildStructure behavior

 You can build wall structures within your own bot logic via the BuildStructure behavior.
 If wall placements are not available this will look for a closely alternative.
-Ensure base_location=self.mediator.get_own_nat to ensure natural wall is found.
-See example code:
+Remember here you need to pass in the correct expansion location to pick up the custom placements for that base.
+Some examples:

 from sc2.ids.unit_typeid import UnitTypeId